jramkiss/jramkiss.github.io/_posts/2020-10-13-Neurips2020-papers.md

 - How do they go about doing it?
 - No math / very little math.
 Meant to just get your foot wet. -->

+This post briefly outlines some papers I found interesting in NeruIPS 2020.
+I'm continuously adding to it to as I find time to read more.

 ### [Uncertainty-aware Self-training for Text Classification with Few Labels](https://arxiv.org/pdf/2006.15315.pdf)

 The goal of this paper is to incorporate uncertainty estimates into a self-training framework to improve both sampling of unlabelled data and training of the student model.